 Thiel College student accident and illness supplemental insurance is provided for all full-time students.
-Information on coverage and procedures for filing claims is available in the Health Center.
+Information on coverage and procedures for filing claims is available in the Wellness Center.
 This insurance is intended to be used as supplemental coverage for deductibles and copayments of primary insurance.
 The completion of the insurance claim form and filing with the insurance company is the student and parent's responsibility.
 The insurance company is the sole determiner of eligibility requirements for payments.
 Benefits are limited and determined by the insurance company.
 It is the students' responsibility to know their primary insurance coverage and the procedures to follow when seeking medical attention.
 The Thiel College student insurance is secondary coverage and the students' primary insurance will be billed first.

 Any unpaid balance is the responsibility of the student.

-College Counseling Center
+Counseling Center

-The Thiel College Counseling Center is a free and confidential service available to enrolled students during the fall and spring semesters.
-The Counseling Center provides support in managing emotional and psychological needs.
+The Thiel College Counseling Center is available to enrolled students to assist in managing emotional and mental health needs.
 The primary objective of the Counseling Center is to help students identify problems they are facing and explore skills to effectively manage or cope with their individual situation.
-The counselor conducts individual sessions with students to foster positive change to meet identified treatment goals.
-Group sessions are conducted based upon identified needs of students.
-If a student has a need that cannot be met within the
+There are many reasons students present to the Counseling Center.
+These reasons include but are not limited to homesickness, difficulty adapting to college life or expectations, changes in mood state such as feelings of depression or anxiety, relationship or family stressors, drug or alcohol issues, grief/loss concerns, or history of a traumatic experience.
+Licensed counselors conduct individual sessions with students to foster positive change to meet identified treatment goals.
+Topic-specific group sessions are periodically conducted based upon identified needs of students.
+If a student has a need that cannot be met within the Counseling Center, counselors work with the student to explore available community resources.
+Prevention and outreach initiatives are also implemented by the Counseling Center.